 HRI is pleased to facilitate the Dale and James J. Pinto (L'76) Georgetown Law Robert F. Kennedy Human Rights Fellowship – a unique opportunity for Georgetown Law graduates of the J.D. program to spend a full year with one of Washington's leading human rights organizations.
 The fellowship is made possible through the generous support of Dale and James Pinto and provides a crucial path for Georgetown students to secure a place in the highly competitive field of international human rights advocacy.

-The application window for the 2017-2018 Pinto Fellowship is closed.
-More information about the fellowship and the selection process is available in the most recent call for applications, which is circulated to graduating J.D. students early in the Spring semester each year.
+Information about the fellowship and the selection process is available in the most recent call for applications, which is circulated to graduating J.D. students early in the Spring semester each year.

 Current and past Pinto Fellows include:

 - Caitlin Callahan is the 2017-2018 Pinto Fellow at Robert F. Kennedy Human Rights, where she will contribute to the organization's strategic litigation efforts.
 Caitlin graduated with a B.A. from Northwestern University and a J.D., cum laude, from Georgetown Law.
 While at Georgetown, Caitlin participated in the HRI Associates Program and the HRI Fact-finding Project, in which she co-authored the published report entitled Ensuring Every Undocumented Student Succeeds: A Report on Access to Public Education for Undocumented Children.